krishnakaushik25/handwritten_digit_recognizer-DL/README.md

 ALL the notebooks are implemented in GOOGLE COLAB(free cloud service and  requires no setup to use specifically for ML projects.)

-In all of the models implemented, it's AMAZING how important hyperparameters are.
-Try changing the learning_rate to 0.01 and see what happens.
-Also try changing the batch_size to 20 instead of 64.
-Try adding weight_decay to the optimizer functions.
-The accuracy of the model will be improved , but by altering some of these hyperparameters can change this "sweet spot" we found instantly.

 This is a getting started on computer vision [challenge on kaggle](https://www.kaggle.com/c/digit-recognizer/notebooks?sortBy=voteCount&group=everyone&pageSize=20&competitionId=3004)

 The dataset is available at [Kaggle](https://www.kaggle.com/c/digit-recognizer/data)(both train and test csv files)